 - 2 tablespoons of dill finely chopped

 - Peel the cucumber and grate it on top of a towel.
 Use the towel to strain the grated cucumber and remove any excess water

 - Mix well until all ingredients are well combined.

-- Leave to rest for 5-10 minutes before serving to let the flavours meld
+- Leave to rest for 5-10 minutes before serving to let the flavors meld

-You could substitute greek yoghurt with an alternative one like coconut milk yoghurt for a dairy free or vegan version of the tzatziki sauce.
+You could substitute greek yogurt with an alternative one like coconut milk yogurt for a dairy free or vegan version of the tzatziki sauce.

 You can store any leftover sauce in an airtight container in the fridge for up to 4 days.